whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_four_portfolio.md

   Feedback to Annie:

   It was a pleasure working with you for the first time.
 I still remember our Johari PORO; it was (and still is!) amazing.
 It lives on in my memory, as does the act of constructing it.
 I also admire your tenacity while working with AuthO.
 I'm sure it was incredibly frustrating, and part of me is happy you were able to deal with the struggle, because I know you are more than capable.
 Considering it was a new tech stack, I think you did an excellent job in successfully building the application to the project owner's and group's desires.
 I would happily work with you again; at Turing, and beyond!

+  Feedback From Lucy:

+I’m so glad we got a chance to work together again, and it really meant a lot to me that you chose to work on the johari window project.
+Once again, I relied on your dedication, steady pace, and positive attitude.
+You had a huge impact on our success and you clearly understand the material.
+Your skills and approach are going to serve you well however you apply them!

+  Feedback to Lucy:

+Lucy, working with you is always an exercise in success.
+You are an excellent teammate and coder- even in the face of immense challenges.
+The Johari Window project was a great idea, and I am thankful you were open to letting me jump in and work on it.
+You will go far as a professional software developer, and some day, SOME DAY, we might solve AuthO.
+Thanks again for the great experience.